 TGbp editor: Please add the following to subclause 1.3 Supplementary information on purpose, to generate the 802.11bp draft D0.1:

-Defines PHY signaling and MAC procedures for the following modes of communication,
+Defines PHY and MAC enhancements for the following modes of communication,

 Trigger-based active uplink communication in the 2.4 GHz band.

+AMP-enabled non-AP STA operation in the 2.4 GHz band.

 Trigger-based monostatic backscatter communications and bistatic backscatter communications in the 2.4 GHz band.